jdhruv1503/obsidian-vault/Configs and Snippets/Homelab Configuration.md

 Autoboot: Change autoboot in bios settings so it auto reboots on software package

-Now I set up networking WPA enterprise using networkmanager
+Now I set up networking WPA enterprise using networkmanager Reboot

+Now i install official Docker package and then set up ngrok.
+I run ngrok port 22 through a screen This lets me ssh from anywhere!